MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-left-outer.md

 # Left outer join
 <!--I think the structure of the join kind articles can be streamlined quite a bit.
 I'll follow this pattern for the others, but without all the editorial commentary.-->
-One of the join kinds available in the **Merge** dialog box in Power Query, a *left outer join* keeps all the rows from the left table and brings any matching rows from the right table.
+One of the join kinds available in the **Merge** dialog box in Power Query is a *left outer join*, which keeps all the rows from the left table and brings in any matching rows from the right table.
 More information: [Merge operations overview](merge-queries-overview.md)

 ![Sample left outer join](images/left-outer-join-operation.png "needs detailed alt text")
 <!--I don't understand the intent of this note; recommend deleting.